CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/miniforge_install_2.PNG"/>

 After reviewing the license agreement, you must select `I Agree` to continue with the installation.
-After you agree, you will have an option to install Miniconda for `Just Me` or `All Users`.
+After you agree, you will have an option to install Miniforge for `Just Me` or `All Users`.

 <img src="../../assets/install/miniforge_install_3.PNG"/>